 Sashiko has been used in Japan for centuries to reuse old clothing.
 Starting with a couple of layers of old cloth, a new layer of fabric was added on top using tiny stitches.
 Sashiko means "little stabs" and resemble grains of rice.
 Traditionally the thread was white and the fabric indigo blue.
 Several styles of sashiko developed over time.
 The most basic pattern is called moyozashi.
 This pattern is very geometric with lines that could be straight or curved.
 The main difference with this type is that the lines DO NOT CROSS.
 There should be a tiny bit of fabric showing between the stitches.
 If the geometric design does meet AND CROSS, then the style is called Hitomezashi if done in traditional colors.
 The more colorful version is Nanbu.
 Kogin is also a derivative of hiteomezashi but it follows the weave of the fabric and the stitch extends up to five threads in length with fabric threads showing between the stitches.

 At one time Avery Hill (who supplies some of our Swedish weaving books and kits) had a coaster kit teaching the kogin style of sashiko.
-Here are two of the coasters I made using the heart design.
+Here are two of the coasters made using the heart design.
 The blue heart is stitched using 12 strands of floss as provided in the kit.
-Traditional sashiko thread is available; however embroidery floss and size 5 pearl cotton can be used instead.
+Traditional sashiko thread is available, but embroidery floss and size 5 pearl cotton can be used instead.
 The pink heart is done with DMC Pearl Cotton #5 in color 326.

 One interesting note is when stitching sashiko the needle does not move.
-Instead you are to move the fabric on to the needle to make the stitch.
-I confess that I was not able to un-train my hand and brain to do that!
+Instead you are to move the fabric on to the needle to make the stitch, which makes this technique require the use of very long and sturdy needles, as well as a unique type of thimble.

 This technique originated in the Carpathian Mountains and is described as "double layered pattern darning" by Phyllis Maurer in her book Techniques of Ukrainian Nyzynka.
 This technique was used on native costumes and has remained almost unchanged over time.
 Therefore, you can trace the patterns and colors back to specific regions.
 For example, the Hutsul region in the Mountains produce very colorful patterns, while the Eastern Podilia region mainly stitches in black and red.